aaronspence31/FinSight/README.md

 - **Format and Type Conversions**: Cleans up dates and numeric fields for consistent analytics.
 - **Partitioning**: Automatically groups data by year and month for faster queries.
 - **Optimized Storage**: Converts CSV files into compressed Parquet files.
 - **Automatic Schema Updates**: Keeps Glue Data Catalog updated effortlessly.
-We should not have any issues when querying as long as the data types for all columns remain consistent.
-Columns can be added or removed between schema updates.
+We should not have any issues when querying as long as the data types for all columns remain consistent (if they are not consistent you might get query failures or unexpected type conversions if Athena is not able to infer the correct type).
+Columns can be added or removed between schema updates, however, our ETL transformations do require certain core columns (date, price fields, volume) to be present in all input data.

 ### Load